 The application costs £348 for both main applicants and dependants.
-If your Tier 4 visa will be valid for more than 6 months, payment of a mandatory Immigration Health Surcharge must also be made at a cost of £300 for each year of the visa you will be issued.
+If your visa will be valid for more than 6 months, payment of a mandatory Immigration Health Surcharge (IHS) must also be made at a cost of £470 for each year of the visa you will be issued.

-Please note that your Tier 4 application will be decided by UKVI on the basis of the information and documents you provide to them.
+Please note that your visa application will be decided by UKVI on the basis of the information and documents you provide to them.
 The issue of a CAS does not guarantee a successful application.

-Step 7 - Submit your Tier 4 application online
+Step 7 - Submit your Student visa application online

-Anyone applying for a Tier 4 visa from outside the UK, including nationals of a low risk country, is likely to be interviewed as part of their Tier 4 application.
+Anyone applying for a Student visa from outside the UK, including nationals of a low risk country, is likely to be interviewed as part of their visa application.
 Interviews take place when you attend a visa application centre to give your biometric information and submit your documents.

 The purpose of the interview is to check whether you are a genuine student and have an adequate level of English.
 A UKVI member of staff will ask you about your course, why you want to study in the UK and at the University of Leeds, your education and employment history, your future plans and any other relevant information.